wywsunflower/wywsunflower.github.io/index.md

 ## Research Interests

-- Industrial IoT System
-- Bluetooth Low Energy
+- Knowledge Representation Learning
+- Graph Representation Learning
+- Data Mining
-- Applied Machine Learning
+- Deep Learning

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My current research focuses on practical problems brought about by the era of big data.
+Knowledge graph, as an important form of the existence of a large number of data, its representation learning can play an important role in quite a number of practical applications, including Question Answering, Intelligent Search, Recommender System, and so on.
+I wish to devote my talent to this meaningful issue and bring well-being to society.

 <br>